-Cats love being warm and have a slightly higher core body temperature than humans, thus will seek out the hottest spot in your home when going to sleep.
+Cats love being warm and have a slightly higher core body temperature than humans, thus will seek out the hottest spot in your home and can often be found in the last rays of sunlight or near a radiator.
+This habit is also true when going to sleep.
 When the sun goes down, the warmest spot is often on you!

 We radiate body heat which cats can feel when sleeping on our legs or snuggled up between them.
 This makes them feel warm and cozy, giving them a better chance of getting a good night’s sleep.
 We act as their very own hot water bottle for the night.

 Between your legs isn’t the only place a cat may seek warmth.
 My cat sleeps on my chest for the same feelings of warmth and comfort.
 However, this does increase the chances of your cat having their sleep disturbed (see number eight below), and so it tends to be less common.

 If your cat can’t get comfortable sleeping on you, they may decide to try elsewhere altogether.
 In these cases, cats cover their faces when they sleep and curl up tight to help them feel warm and snug.

 4. Good Vantage Point